vglazer/USRA/subgraph_finding/README.md

 (echo 100 8 0 0  60 100 25 4 1  1; echo "2 100 0 600 2  0 0  0" | ./bin/ggen | grep '\-1$') | ./bin/sub_search
 (echo 100 8 0 0  60 100 25 4 1  1; echo "2 100 0 600 2  0 0  0" | ./bin/ggen | grep '\-1$') | ./bin/sub_search > details.txt
 ```
-One benefit of the 1-step approach is that you avoid having to store the graph, which may in general be large, until you actually find some interesting subgraphs.
-If you do, you can re-run `ggen` with the same arguments and redirect the output to a file, as in the earlier examples.
+One benefit of the 1-step approach is that you avoid having to store the graph, which may in general be large, until `sub_search` actually finds some interesting subgraphs.
+If it does, you can re-run `ggen` with the same arguments and redirect the output to a file, as in the earlier examples.
 The resulting random graph will be the same, as long as you use the same seed.